 When you travel with Southwest, we have your well-being in mind.
 In response to the COVID-19 pandemic, we've made changes to our operations and procedures to better support the well-being and comfort of our Employees and Customers – and we’ll continue to evaluate our policies and procedures as we learn more.
-We’ve employed stringent cleaning and physical-distancing practices such as using electrostatic and anti-microbial spray treatments in the cabin, implemented physical-distancing measures, modified boarding procedures, and provided masks for Employees.
+We've employed stringent cleaning practices such as using electrostatic and anti-microbial spray treatments in the cabin, as well as provided masks for Employees.
 Learn more about the Southwest Promise and what it means when you are ready to travel.

 We continue to evaluate our policies and procedures based on public health guidance, scientific research, and advice from medical and aviation organizations, such as: